Kittanning (village): Captives

-By the summer of 1756, over three thousand colonists had been killed or captured and many frontier communities in Pennsylvania, Virginia and the Carolinas had been burned or abandoned.
+By the summer of 1756, over three thousand colonists had been killed or captured in Pennsylvania, Virginia and the Carolinas.
+Numerous settlements had been burned or abandoned.
+Between Braddock's defeat in July 1755 and the raid on Kittanning in September 1756, Native American war parties conducted at least seventy-eight raids in Pennsylvania, killing 484 Pennsylvanians and capturing at least 202.

 Destruction, 1756

 In response, Governor Robert Hunter Morris ordered the construction of forts garrisoned with colonial militia, and in early 1756 Fort Augusta, Fort Shirley, Fort Lyttleton and Fort Granville were built.
-However, over a hundred well-supplied Indian warriors, with the support of 55 professional French troops, attacked and burned Fort Granville on 30 July 1756, capturing 27 soldiers and civilians and killing the fort's commander, Lieutenant Edward Armstrong.
+However, over a hundred well-supplied Indian warriors, with the support of 55 professional French troops, attacked and burned Fort Granville on 2 August 1756, capturing 27 soldiers and civilians and killing the fort's commander, Lieutenant Edward Armstrong.
 Governor Morris wanted to launch an attack that would strike into the Indians' home territory and kill one or more of their leaders.
 Provincial authorities offered a substantial reward for the death of Shingas and Captain Jacobs.